treasures of Uganda

 After dinner, there will be a chance for an Image Review and Q&As

 Chimpanzee trekking in Kibale

 Today we will set out for our fascinating jungle walk through Kibale, the best place to spend time with Chimpanzees.
-We'll watch them swing from trees, feed and play about right in front of us.
+Watch them swing from tree to tree, feed and play about right in front of your eyes!

 Before dinner, there will be an opportunity for a Lightroom session and Image Review.